neicnordic/neic-sda/CONTRIBUTING.md

 Work should not continue on the branch _unless_ it is a [Draft Pull Request](https://github.blog/2019-02-14-introducing-draft-pull-requests/).
 Once the PR is marked ready the review can start.

 The initiator of the PR should recruit 2 reviewers that get assigned reviewer duty on the branch.
-It's not a bad idea to announce this on slack channel.

 Other people may also look at and review the code.